-From the first-time camper to the cocky chest-thumper who claims that they could give Bear Grylls a run for his money, not using some of the items on this comprehensive list can affect your morale and overall experience.
+From the first-time camper to the cocky chest-thumper who claims that they could give Ranulph Fiennes a run for his money, not using some of the items on this comprehensive list can affect your morale and overall experience.

 Trust me, I’ve learnt the hard way, forgetting to pack a myriad of “obvious” items and had my fair share of tent tantrums… so you don’t have to.

 Having a master camping list by your side to refer to for every camping trip you take is a complete game-changer and time saver.
 Not only will you find yourself prepared for every eventuality, but you’ll be giving yourself the best chances of not forgetting those crucial items, too, leaving you to simply enjoy your time with nature, the people who you choose to go with, or even your own sweet solitude.

 Camping trips are the perfect means of reconnecting with nature, escaping urban life and spending a little time unplugged from the constantly-connected world that can often lead to high levels of stress.
 So comfort is key.

 “Comfort” isn’t usually the first word that comes to mind when you think of camping.
 Swapping your marshmallow mattress for cold, hard turf and your cosy, lavender-smelling toilet for a hole in the ground… doesn’t exactly exude a lap of luxury.

 Then there’s switching your hot shower and favourite personal care products with anything that resembles a baby wipe.
 But with this list of must-haves, you can make your trip much more comfortable than your sceptical mind may allow you to think.

 Let’s take a look at what you should include in your comfort kit and how to choose the best essential items for your trip.